jrochkind/attr_json/README.md

 [Why might you want or not want this?](#why)

-AttrJson is pre-1.0.
-The functionality that is documented here _is_ already implemented (these docs are real, not vaporware) and seems pretty solid.
-It may still have backwards-incompat changes before 1.0 release.
-Review and feedback is very welcome.

 Developed for postgres, but most features should work with MySQL json columns too, although has not yet been tested with MySQL.